-Just weeks before their anniversary, England's charming prince waxed poetic about his bride.
+Just weeks before their anniversary a few years back, England's charming prince waxed poetic about his bride.
 "It's always nice to have somebody on your side," opined the royal, calling his wife "an enormous support" who's never afraid to offer a gentle ribbing.
 "It's always marvelous to have somebody who, you know, you feel understands and wants to encourage.
 Although she certainly pokes fun if I get too serious about things.
 And all that helps."

-She certainly dazzled at their initial meeting.
-Introduced by mutual friend Lucia Santa Cruz at a 1970 polo match, a 23-year-old Camilla Shand walked up to the royal and hit him with a bold opening line.
+As pals tell it the future duchess dazzled from their first meeting.
+Introduced by mutual friend Lucia Santa Cruz at a 1970 polo match, a 23-year-old Camilla Shand was said to have walked up to the royal and hit him with a bold opening line.
 Referencing Alice Keppel's affair with King Edward VII, "She says to him: 'Oh you know your great grandfather and my great grandmother were lovers,'' childhood pal Broderick Munro Wilson recalled in a 2005 Dateline NBC report. "'How about it?'"

 Though intense, their initial romance was short-lived.
 Charles' decision to join the Royal Navy strained their union as did the public's perception that the onetime receptionist lacked several necessary attributes.
 She had no royal lineage in her blood and, "She wasn't a virgin," royal biographer Chris Wilson told Dateline, "and back in the early 1970s, weird as it seems, we wanted to have a Princess of Wales who'd never been to bed with anyone else."

-Author and Camilla pal William Shawcross argued their main issue was that she simply fell for Parker Bowles: "I know that she loved Andrew very much."
+Author and Camilla pal William Shawcross argued their main issue, however, was that she simply fell for Parker Bowles: "I know that she loved Andrew very much."

-Charles—serving in the Caribbean—was hardly enamored when he learned his former paramour was set to wed.
-"It seemed to him particularly cruel," detailed Junor, "he wrote in one letter, that after 'such a blissful, peaceful and mutually happy relationship,' fate had decreed that it should last a mere six months."
+While she may have been enamored, Charles, serving in the Caribbean at the time, felt crushed when he learned his former paramour was set to wed.
+Detailed Junor, "It seemed to him particularly cruel, he wrote in one letter, that after 'such a blissful, peaceful and mutually happy relationship,' fate had decreed that it should last a mere six months."

-The duo remained close as Camilla welcomed son Tom (fun fact: Charles was named his godfather!) and then daughter Laura, and eventually in the late 1970s, according to reports, resumed their romance.
+The duo remained close as Camilla welcomed son Tom (the prince even being named as a godfather) and then daughter Laura, and eventually in the late 1970s, according to reports, resumed their romance.
 Wilson even claims the union had the blessing of Camilla's spouse.
 "The English aristocracy like to serve their royal family," he told Dateline, "and Andrew Parker Bowles was prepared to lay down his wife for his country.
 It was perfectly okay."

 But the arrangement didn't suit everyone.
 As Charles courted—and quite quickly wed—Lady Diana Spencer, the former kindergarten teacher became suspicious of her man's close friend, even requesting Camilla not attend their 3,500-guest 1981 affair at St. Paul's Cathedral.
 And though the late princess has described the time that followed their vows—including the arrival of Prince William and Prince Harry—as "some of the happiest years," by 1989 she knew she had to address the so-called Camilla problem.

-The pair's uphill battle only grew steeper after the People's Princess perished in a 1997 car crash.
+The pair's uphill battle only grew steeper after the People's Princess was killed in a 1997 car crash.
 Immediately after learning of his ex-wife's death, Charles worried about the fallout.
 Detailed Bower, "Charles was chanting, 'They're all going to blame me, aren't they?
 The world's going to go completely mad.'"

 Enraged, really.
 For years, as they tried to rebuild their relationship, the duo faced overwhelming criticism.
 According to Wilson, Diana supporters even went as far to throw bread rolls at Camilla as she browsed a supermarket.
 "It was horrid," Camilla recalled in a 2017 interview with The Mail on Sunday's You magazine.
 "It was a deeply unpleasant time and I wouldn't want to put my worst enemy through it."